cas432/robo-advisor/README.md

 Additionally, in order to receive SMS updates, you must [sign up for a Twilio account](https://www.twilio.com/try-twilio).
 Click the link in the confiration email to verify your account and confirm the code sent to your phone.

 Then, create a new project with "Programmable SMS" capabilities.
 From the console you can view the project's Account SID and Auth Token.
-Make sure to update the contents of the ".env" file to specify these values as environment variable.
+Make sure to update the contents of the ".env" file to specify these values as environment variables.

 ```sh
 TWILIO_ACCOUNT_SID = "xxx"